mahmoudhesham009/TF-IDF/README.md

-•	This Document searching algorithm running on distributed nods using zookeeper as co-coordinator
+•	This Document searching algorithm running on distributed nodes using zookeeper as co-coordinator